Toothache Treatment: Pain Associated with a Root Canal

 Urgent Broken Molar Repair

 Seek urgent dental care if you have a major injury to your tooth and gums.
 If you have major tooth pain, bleeding, or swelling, you may need quick dental attention to save your tooth.
 If your entire tooth falls out, a dentist can still save it.
-Call your dentist or go to an emergency dental clinic.
+Call your walk in dentist near me or go to an emergency dental clinic.

 What is an emergency root canal treatment?